Sudospective/lunar-template/README.md

 ---

 ## To-Do
-- Implement shaders for NotITG
+1. Thorough testing for both games
-- Merge files and use game-specific variables rather than game-specific files
+2. Merge files and use game-specific variables rather than game-specific files
-- Thorough testing for both games
+3. Implement shaders for NotITG

 ---
 ## Thank You to These People